 Answer: Yes.
-As mentioned in FAQ 3, although there are just over 25 standards currently on the OSAC Registry, there are more than 120 OSAC drafted standards that are at SDOs awaiting review and nearly two dozen more already published by SDOs that are currently in the Registry Approval Process.
+As mentioned in FAQ 3, there are over three dozen standards posted on the OSAC Registry, more than 90 standards published by SDOs awaiting OSAC review and more than 130 OSAC drafted standards at SDOs awaiting review.
 The range of disciplines that will be impacted directly by standards approved for the Registry is expanding rapidly.
 To help find the standards relevant to each discipline, the OSAC Program Office has prepared a list of Registry standards compiled by discipline as well as a list of recently approved SDO standards working their way through the OSAC approval process, also categorized by discipline.
 In addition, the list includes a section on OSAC drafted standards that have been forwarded to SDOs for consideration.
 The list is updated regularly and is located on the OSAC website on the OSAC Registry Implementation web page.